pereznetworks/My-Tic-Tac-Toe-Game/README.md

                Then add code to analyze the game... to reveal which move at which turn can be taken... to win, or not lose, that scenario in the future.

+              By implementing min-max algorithm,
+               or other game-based algorithms,
+               I could make the TicTacToe into just one game-mode then add other game-modes, chess, checkers. etc..